 Read that again.
 The national statisticians looked at British spending habits and concluded that AF beer better represents how we live now than a pint of premium lager at the pub.
 That's not a trend piece.
-That's the government's number-crunchers putting it in writing.
+That's the most boring confirmation of alcohol-free beer UK market growth you'll ever read.

 What the Inflation Basket Actually Is